 Jay M. Shultz is the President of the Am Yisrael Foundation and self-proclaimed “Struggling Philanthropist”, founding multiple non-profit organizations in both the US and Israel.
 Jay was raised in Fair Lawn, NJ, graduated from Rutgers University with a B.A. in art history, focusing on archaeology, which was supplemented at the Hebrew University of Jerusalem.
 During school, Jay spent time at the Metropolitan Museum of Art, Israeli Antiquities Authority, and Albright Institute of Archaeology, including a summer volunteering on Tel Nof Airforce Base with the IDF.
 Upon graduation, Jay entered Fordham University School of Law, graduating as the President of the Student Body.
 After obtaining his J.D. and New York State Bar admittance, he worked in entertainment and intellectual property litigation.
 In addition to his involvement with multiple ventures in the fields of healthcare and real estate, Jay is a member of board of The American Zionist Movement, a representative for the World Jewish Congress on Jewish-Christian relations and at the Muslim-Jewish Conference, a diplomat for the Jewish Diplomatic Corps, a Nexus global member, a Nahum Goldmann Fellow, a member of the ROI Community, Fellow of the Tikvah Advanced Institute, and recipient of the WeWork Creator Award.
-Jay moved up to Israel in 2006 from New York City and currently resides in Tel Aviv with his wife Rachelle and son, Wolf.
+Jay moved up to Israel in 2006 from New York City and currently resides in Tel Aviv with his wife Rachelle, son Wolf and daughter Rae.
 He plays piano and is an avid collector of art, antiques, Judaica, and antiquities.
 “There has never been an easier time in history for a Jew to live in the Land of Israel.
 This is your Home, come build it.
 We already have a country, now we need a Nation.”